 offices—Always spell out; do not abbreviate.
 Capitalize formal names of offices.
-Use XYZ Office rather than Office of XYZ: College Relations Office, not Office of College Relations.
+Use XYZ Office rather than Office of XYZ: Marketing and Communications Office, not Office of Marketing and Communications.

-over, under—Compounds beginning with over or under are generally closed: overboard, overeager, overzealously, underreported, underhandedly (but under way).
+over, under—Compounds beginning with over or under are generally closed: overboard, overeager, overzealously, underreported, underhandedly, underway.

 part time (adv.), part-time (adj.): He works part time.
 She has a part-time job.